robincornett/genesis-accessible/readme.txt

 = So what do you need =

-- WordPress: Well, First of all: have a recent version [WordPress](http://www.wordpress.org) installed, preferably version 3.8 or higher.
+- WordPress: Well, First of all: have a recent version [WordPress](http://www.wordpress.org) installed, preferably version 3.9 or higher.
 Also take a look at the [requirements for WordPress](http://wordpress.org/about/requirements/)
 - Genesis Framework: The Leiden child theme and the plugin Genesis Accessible are written for the Genesis framework version 2.0 or higher.
 This excellent framework is not free, but doesn’t cost much and is totally worth the money.
 You can buy and download it at studiopress.com, you only need the [basic framework](http://my.studiopress.com/themes/genesis/).
 - This plugin Genesis Accessible
 - The Genesis child theme [Leiden](https://github.com/RRWD/leiden/archive/master.zip)

+Look for sdocumentation on http://genesis-accessible.org

 == Installation ==